AI Glossary

 Clustering

-An unsupervised learning technique that groups similar data points together based on their characteristics
+An unsupervised learning technique that groups similar data points together based on their characteristics.

 unsupervised learningmachine learninggrouping+1

-Computer Vision
+Computer Vision (CV)

-A field of AI that enables computers to interpret and understand visual information from images and videos
+A field of AI that enables computers to interpret and understand visual information from images and videos.

 computer visionimage processingvisual AI+1